stvwhtly/jquery-teletype-plugin/README.md

 Additional options provide the ability to preserve the typed text, in a console / terminal format, pause during typing and delete characters.

+An online demo can be found at <http://stv.whtly.com/jquery-teletype-plugin/>.

 Installation
 ---